Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M574 Z1 S1 P"io2.in+io3.in" ; Z axis with two motors, individual min endstops, active high
 </pre>

 The order of endstop switch pin names in M574 must match the order of Z motor driver numbers in M584.
 When homing Z, RRF3 homes the motors of the axis at the same time, independently to their defined endstops.
+See [Axis levelling using endstops](/User_manual/Connecting_hardware/Z_probe_auto_levelling#axis-levelling-using-endstops).

+##### Notes

+* In RRF3, the M574 command allows for more flexibility than in RRF2.
+This includes supporting axes defined with multiple motors and multiple endstops (one per motor), use of non-default endstop inputs, and re-assigning endstop inputs.
+* Use a separate M574 command for each axis.
+* Parameter **P** gives the pin name(s) for the endstop(s) for the specified axis.
+If the number of pins matches the number of motors assigned to that axis, motors will be stopped individually when their endstop switches trigger.
+* For active low endstops, use type S1 and invert the input by prefixing the pin name with '!', for example `M574 X1 S1 P"!xstop"`.
+Invert the input when using an NPN output inductive or capacitive sensor, or using a NO switch (not recommended, use a NC switch instead).
+* The S2 option of M574 is intended for use only when axes other than Z are using the Z probe for homing.
+The only printers known that do this using Duet electronics are the RepRapPro Ormerod, Huxley Duo, and Mendel Tricolour machines.
+When using the Z probe to home Z, M574 Z has no bearing on the probe setup or usage.
+A Z probe and a Z endstop can both be configured at the same time.
+G30 calling the probe setup with M558, and G1 H1 Z moves calling the endstop configured with M574 Z.
+* Endstop type S4 means use motor stall detection (like S3) but if there are multiple motors, stop each one individually as it stalls.
+S3 means use motor stall detection but stop all relevant motors when the first one stalls.

 #### M574 - RepRapFirmware 2.x and earlier

-### Parameters
+##### Parameters

 * **Xnnn** Position of X endstop: 0 = none, 1 = low end, 2 = high end.
 * **Ynnn** Position of Y endstop: 0 = none, 1 = low end, 2 = high end.